atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 Here we define and export a `getStaticPaths` function.
 In it, we create a collection of all blog posts in our drive.

-We create an empty array that will house all possible params.
+We create the empty array: `paths` that will house all possible params.

 We then iterate over the collection, get the blog post from the store and push a new `GetStaticPathsItem` to the paths array.
 In this item, we set the slug param to be the title-slug of the post and also add a `props` object with the subject of the post which we can access inside the component using `Astro.props`.